AdobeDocs/experience-manager-65.en/help/sites-developing/development-practices.md

 ---
 title: Development Practices
-seo-title: Development Practices
-description: Best practices for developing on AEM
+description: Best practices for developing on Adobe Experience Manager.
-seo-description: Best practices for developing on AEM
-uuid: 27a75f7f-6e2c-4113-9e9f-c5013a4594c2
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 content-type: reference
 topic-tags: best-practices
-discoiquuid: 8b0297a1-d922-410f-9aaf-3a6b87e11dc0
 exl-id: 65b2029e-03c9-4df4-8579-2b15dbee1035
 ---
 # Development Practices{#development-practices}

-## Work according to a Definition of Done {#work-according-to-a-definition-of-done}
+## Work according to a Definition of Done (DoD) {#work-according-to-a-definition-of-done}

 Each team has a different definition of what "done" means, but it is important to have one and ensure that a story meets the defined criteria before being accepted.